SourceCatalog¶

 ,segment_flux

-, andkron_flux
+, andfluxfrac_radius

-properties.
+).
 It does not affect the moment-based morphological properties of the source.- apermask_method{‘correct’, ‘mask’, ‘none’}, optional

 The method used to handle neighboring sources when performing aperture photometry (e.g., circular apertures or elliptical Kron apertures).
 This parameter also affects the Kron radius.
+The options are:

-- ‘mask’: mask pixels assigned to neighboring sources
+‘mask’: mask pixels assigned to neighboring sources (equivalent to MASK_TYPE=BLANK in SourceExtractor).

-(equivalent to MASK_TYPE=BLANK in SourceExtractor).
+‘none’: do not mask any pixels (equivalent to MASK_TYPE=NONE in SourceExtractor).

-- kron_paramslist of 2 floats, optional
+is input.- kron_paramstuple of 2 or 3 floats, optional

 *semiminor_sigma